cocos/cocos-docs/en/cocos-service/agc-remote.md

 ## Developer Guide

-The document refer to AppGallery Connect - [Integrating Remote Configuration](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-remoteconfig-dev-guide).
-JavaScript method calls are subject to this guide and [API documentation](https://docs.cocos.com/service/api/modules/huawei.agc.rc.rcService.html).
+This document refers to the AppGallery Connect documentation - [Integrating Remote Configuration](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-remoteconfig-dev-guide).
+When calling in JavaScript, please use this document and the [API documentation](https://test-docs.cocos.com/service/api/modules/huawei.agc.rc.html) as a guide.

-Because the `apply` of the Java SDK returns a object, it cannot be passed in the JavaScript method.
-When Remote Configuration plug-in integrated, the `applyLastFetched` and `fetchAndApply` methods are used instead of the `applyDefault` and `apply` methods of the Java SDK
+Since the `apply` method of the Java SDK returns a parameter object, it cannot be passed in the JavaScript layer.
+So the Remote Configuration Service plugin that Creator integrates into the Service panel uses the `applyLastFetched` and `fetchAndApply` methods instead of the `applyDefault` and `apply `methods of the Java SDK in its wrapper.

 ### Setting Parameter Values in Remote Configuration